OptimalBits/ground/Readme.md

 ##Dependencies

-Ground depends on the following external libraries: Curl, jQuery, Socket.io and Underscore or LoDash.
+Ground depends on the following external libraries: Curl, Socket.io and Underscore or LoDash.
 There are also provided some optional views that depend on jQuery UI.

 Ground itself is provided as [AMD modules](https://github.com/amdjs/amdjs-api/wiki/AMD), and many of its core functions will